Battle of Montlhéry: Preliminary skirmishes

 Languedoc, Normandy, Champagne, Dauphiné, and others).
 His army grew rapidly and enforced Picardy's border to Burgundy.
 He put the defence of this border into the hands of Joachim Rouault, sent Charles, Count of Maine (his uncle) with twelve thousand soldiers against the ruler of Brittany and took the rest of his army (including the Scottish Guard) in April against the Bourbons.
-After he had conquered Moulins the Duke of Bourbon and other members of the League of the Public Weal signed a peace treaty on the King's conditions.
+After he had conquered Moulins the Duke of Bourbon and other members of the League of the Public Weal signed a peace treaty on the King's terms.
 The Burgundians arrived at the end of May in Champagne and reached Saint-Denis on 5 July.
 Not meeting any resistance they marched further and eventually attacked Paris.
 Brittany's army arrived on 13 July at Beaugency and intended to join forces with the Burgundians and to attack the King's army with a force of 35,000 men.
 Confronted with an invasion of Champagne and an attack on Paris at the same time, Louis XI split his army.
 His infantry and artillery kept marching toward Burgundy but he went north while Paris was already surrounded by enemies.
 Eventually he and his uncle, the comte du Maine, attacked Brittany's army from two sides and successfully hindered it from fusing with the Burgundians.
 On the night of 14–15 July the army of Louis XI rejoined the forces led by his uncle.
 Together they prepared for battle.